ClintH/remote/README.md

 ### WebRTC

 WebRTC connections are facilitated by the web socket connection.
 This allows peers to exchange the handshake information required.
-Thus the possibility for peers to connect via WebRTC is contingent on their ability to connect to the websocket server.
+Thus the possibility for peers to connect via WebRTC is contingent on their ability to connect to the WebSocket server.

 ## Options

 When creating a new instance, options can be set to customise behaviour.
 All can be omitted by default.

-* websocket (string) URL for websocket server
+* websocket (string) URL for WebSocket server
 * peerId (string) Peer id
-* maintainLoopMs (number) How often to do housekeeping in ms
+* maintainLoopMs (number) How often to do housekeeping in milliseconds.
+Faster will catch disconnected states quicker, but higher CPU usage.
-* allowNetwork (boolean) If true, WebRTC & websockets will be attempted
+* allowNetwork (boolean) If true, WebRTC & WebSockets will be attempted
-* debugMaintain (boolean) If true, spits out logging everytime a housekeeping loop runs
+* debugMaintain (boolean) If true, spits out logging every time a housekeeping loop runs
 * defaultLog (string silent|verbose|error): Logging level ('error' by default)
 * log.ws / log.rtc / log.bc: Logging level for given sub-system